atournayre/symfony-web-app/README.md

 ## Getting Started

-Just run `sh ./install.sh` to install the project.
+Just run `sh install.sh` to install the project.

 Then read the new README.md file.